ocadotechnology/codeforlife-workspace/docs/service/backend/VIEWS.md

 ## Model View Sets

 For each model, we create a file with the naming convention `{model}.py` in the directory `views`.
-Within a model's view-file, we create one view set following the naming convention `{model}ViewSet`.
+Within a model's view-file, we create one view-set following the naming convention `{model}ViewSet`.
 Each model-view-set should inherit CFL's `ModelViewSet` by default and set the type parameter to the model being viewed.

 ```py
 # views/person.py